 “I am so pleased Mary Wilson has agreed to keynote the 2019 symposium.
 She brings with her a wealth of knowledge as she has explored many facets of global health and how they are connected.”

-Wilson works at the intersection of global and population health epidemiology and biostatistics.
+Wilson is a clinical professor at the University of California, San Francisco, School of Medicine, and adjunct professor in the Harvard T.H.
+Chan School of Public Health.
+She works at the intersection of global and population health epidemiology and biostatistics.
 Her academic interests include the ecology of infection, antibiotic resistance, tuberculosis, vaccines and the role of travel and trade in the global distribution of infections.
 She has worked on immunization and infectious disease projects in the U.S., Haiti, Mexico and Brazil and was a member of the Pew National Commission on Industrial Farm Animal Production.

 The evening also showcases health challenges and solutions from across campus:

-- In oral and poster presentations, UW-Madison faculty, staff, students and colleagues share their research, education and outreach projects to improve health and well-being in Wisconsin and across the world.
+- In podium and poster presentations, UW-Madison faculty, staff, students and colleagues share their research, education and outreach projects to improve health and well-being in Wisconsin and across the world.

 - UW and local experts will examine a current, critical issue during a closing panel discussion.